jmetzger/training-gitops/_README.md

 ### Write to summary page from within jobs

-  * Writing to $GITHUB_STEP_SUMMARY writes to a summry, that is visible on the summary of the actions - run
+  * Writing to $GITHUB_STEP_SUMMARY writes to a summary, that is visible on the summary of the actions - run

 ```
 name: Jochen's nicer workflow